qhameem/sotw-new-23-aug-25/.kilocode/context.md

 *   **Active List Indicator**: The currently active list's pill is highlighted for clear visual feedback.
 *   **Seamless Experience**: Adding or deleting lists happens without page reloads, providing a smoother, single-page application feel.
 *   **Custom Datepicker Placeholder**: The deadline input field shows "Set a deadline" as a placeholder, switching to the native datetime picker only on focus.
+*   **Improved Layout**: Task items have a stacked layout, with the title on the first line and the color picker and deadline on the second.
+*   **Refined Styling**: The color selector circles are smaller, have a white background, and a border.
+The focus ring has been removed.
+The text in the color selection dropdown is the smallest size.